taikoxyz/raiko/README_Docker_and_RA.md

 }
 ```

 You've now prepared your machine for running Raiko through Docker.
-Now, you need to perform On-Chain Remote Attestation to recieve TTKOh and begin proving for Taiko!
+Now, you need to perform On-Chain Remote Attestation to receive TTKOh and begin proving for Taiko!

 ## On-Chain RA